Illinois Landlord Tenant Law: What You Need to Know?

 - Lease Term – A lease may have an unspecified term like a month to month, and must be ended by notice.
 A lease may also be for a specific amount of time, like one year, one month, etc.

 - Ending a lease – With regards to a fixed term lease, unless otherwise specified in the lease, the tenant shall move out when the rental agreement ends.
-30 Days notice is required for month to month leases and 60 days notice is required for year to year leases.
+Under Illinois Landlord Tenant Law, 30 Days notice is required for month to month leases and 60 days notice is required for year to year leases.
 Weekly leases require a 7 Days notice.
 A landlord is not required to give any reason to terminate a lease.

 Security Deposit – There are no statutory limitations placed on the maximum amount for a security deposit but there are several municipalities in Illinois that have comprehensive Landlord-Tenant Statutes.
 Landlords should contact an attorney or the city agency in which his or her rental building is located to determine municipal-specific statutory limitations.